14 Must-Try Lobster Rolls to Eat in Boston This Summer

-This seafood restaurant in the heart of the South End—captained by Boston dining doyenne, Barbara Lynch—just reopened for takeout and outdoor dining on its twinkling, below-street level patio.
+This seafood restaurant in the heart of the South End—captained by Boston dining doyenne, Barbara Lynch—boats a twinkling, below-street level patio that is a particularly charming choice for outdoor dining.
 The classy but casual spot finesses New England classics like the Maine lobster roll, brimming with fresh chunks of sweet meat and dotted with just enough finely diced celery for a little texture.
-B&G is currently open Wednesday through Sunday for takeout, South End delivery, and patio dining.
-Call ahead (beginning at 9 a.m. the morning-of) for reservations.

 550 Tremont St., Boston, 617-423-0550, bandgoysters.com.